 Performing assets are classified as either Stage 1 or Stage 2.
 An ECL allowance equivalent to 12 months expected losses is established against assets in Stage 1; assets classified as Stage 2 carry an ECL allowance equivalent to lifetime expected losses.
 Assets are transferred from Stage 1 to Stage 2 when there has been a significant increase in credit risk (SICR) since initial recognition.
+Credit impaired assets are transferred to Stage 3 with a lifetime expected losses allowance.

-The Company uses a quantitative test together with qualitative indicators to determine whether there has been a SICR for an asset.
-Financial assets and lease receivables are assumed to have suffered a SICR if they are more than 30 days past due.
+The Company uses both quantitative and qualitative indicators to determine whether there has been a SICR for an asset.
+All financial assets and lease receivables are assumed to have suffered a SICR if they are more than 30 days past due; Financial assets are classified as credit impaired if they are 90 days past due.